 Most Women Don’t Need An Episiotomy

-This post originally appeared on KevinMD.com.
+This post on episiotomy originally appeared on KevinMD.com.
 KevinMD is "social media's leading physician voice" with over 3 million monthly page views, and over 250,000 followers on Facebook and Twitter.

 I have been an ob/gyn hospitalist at a busy suburban community hospital for almost one year.
 I truly love my job.
 However, I've noticed something unexpected that's prompted me to pause.
 There are several physicians - good, clinically competent, kind physicians - who frequently perform episiotomies.
 Routine episiotomy is not recommended.
 In my training and 8 years of practice prior to becoming a hospitalist I rarely saw it used.
 So this experience has been surprising.
 There are a number of reasons physicians with high episiotomy rates is bothersome, and it brings to mind issues we all face in medicine.